E-ZONG Airtight Doors for Contamination-Free Food Plants

 - International Standards: ISO 14644-1 cleanroom classification, EN 12207 airtightness grading, HACCP/ISO 22000 hazard control logic

 - Performance Validation: Third-party test reports available for airtightness, cycle life (≥100,000 cycles), and corrosion resistance (salt spray test ≥500h).
-The validation logic is highly aligned with pharmaceutical cleanroom door standards and can be directly transferred to food aseptic production lines.
+Validation logic aligns with pharmaceutical cleanroom standards, ensuring direct transferability to food aseptic production lines.

-- Cross-Industry Benchmarking: In highly stringent hygiene control scenarios, redundant design can reference hospital door infection-control isolation standards, ensuring engineering-grade reliability for airtight doors in biosafety and chemical protection.
+- Cross-Industry Benchmarking: Redundant design references hospital infection-control isolation standards, ensuring engineering-grade reliability for biosafety and chemical protection.

-- Validation Documentation Package: Provides DQ/IQ/OQ/PQ templates, supporting compliance audits for new construction or retrofit projects in food plants.
+- Validation Documentation Package: Provides DQ/IQ/OQ/PQ templates, supporting compliance audits for new construction or retrofit projects.
 Key parameters strictly adhere to cleanroom door specifications to ensure first-pass third-party audit approval.

 | Validation Item | Recommended Method | Acceptance Criteria Reference |